2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Academic research

 The ERA paper also concludes that this eruption resulted in the formation of a new caldera.
 In May 2022, scientists at the National Institute of Water and Atmospheric Research (NIWA) released a bathymetry map indicating a large caldera measuring 4 km in width formed from the eruption.
 Surveys also indicated that the caldera floor is located 850 m below sea level.
 According to a volcanologist, the caldera walls continue to experience ongoing collapses.
 Surveys of the seafloor around the volcano found large sediment piles, layers of fine mud and ash, and valleys up to 50 km from the volcano.
 The survey indicated that an estimated 6–7 km3 of debris was added to a 22000 km2 seafloor.
 Scientists also suggest that the volcano may still be erupting underwater.

 A 2022 study in the journal Ocean Engineering by Heidarzadeh and others determined the size of the initial tsunami caused by the eruption.
 The study analyzed data from 22 tide gauges, eight Deep-ocean Assessment and Reporting of Tsunamis (DART) stations, eight atmospheric pressure time series, spectral analysis and computer simulation.
 It was concluded that the eruption displaced 6.6 km^{3} of seawater, 90 m in amplitude, with a length of 12 km.
 The displacement generated a number of waves in the atmosphere, including Lamb waves in the troposphere and gravity waves in higher layers of the atmosphere, which propagated around the world at speeds close to the speed of sound.

-In mid-May 2024, University of Rhode Island oceanagrapher Roxanne Beinart published a study in the journal Nature Communications Earth and Environment which concluded that the eruption blanketed the surrounding ocean floor with ash for several months, decimating the local marine wildlife.
+In mid-May 2024, University of Rhode Island oceanographer Roxanne Beinart published a study in the journal Nature Communications Earth and Environment which concluded that the eruption blanketed the surrounding ocean floor with ash for several months, decimating the local marine wildlife.
 Beinart had led a research cruise in the South Pacific in April 2022 to research underwater biology living around deep-sea hot springs in the region.
 She found that the site near the volcano was covered in ash, with some of it even at a depth of 2.4 km underwater.